LiffAM1/CSCI6710/HW4/README.md

 Kristen Griffith, Katie Warren, Abigail Holloway

 ## Flowhcarts
-The flowcharts do not include the extra credit logic, just the threshold-based and random decision logic.
+These can be found in the "flowcharts" folder.
+Note that the flowcharts do not include the extra credit logic, just the threshold-based and random decision logic.

 ## Prerequisites
 - It is required that you run this on a Linux machine.
 This is because it uses [Tensorflow Decision Forests](https://www.tensorflow.org/decision_forests), which is currently only supported on Linux.